Yuri Shabanov: Biography

 The practical strength of Yuri Shabanov grew.
 He was one of the strongest chess masters in the 70s.
 He won the finals of the Trud Championship again in 1978.
 Yuri participated in the semifinals of the USSR regularly, but every time he lacks something for a decisive step.
 Only after moving to Yaroslavl, where Shabanov worked as an instructor at the Children's and Youth Sports School, Yuri Fedorovich fulfilled his dream and entered in the First League of the Soviet Championship, where he took the fifth place in the 80s.

 Shabanov became an international master in the 90s.
 He joined the powerful Russian senior chess movement and lived in Moscow since 2000s.
 He took part in the team championships of Moscow 2004-2008.
 He participated in six European Championships as a part of Russian seniors team in 2001, 2002, 2004, 2006, 2007 and 2008.
 He participated in the championships of Russia among seniors in 1999-2007.
 He also took part in the Moscow Senior Chess Championship in 2003–2007.
 He participated in the traditional matches of the Moscow-St. Petersburg as part of the Moscow team in 2002 and 2005.

 Shabanov was awarded the title of international grandmaster for the victory at the 13th World Senior Chess Championship in 2003.
 He repeated his success and became a two-time world senior chess champion at the 14th World Senior Chess Championship in 2004.

 He stopped participating in major chess competitions due to a serious illness since 2008.

-Close people and comrades of Yuri Fedorovich Shabanov characterized him as an exceptionally modest, conflict-free, erudite and principled person.
-He was a man in love with chess and dedicated about 60 years of his life to chess.
+Shabanov had a strong interest in chess.

 I can’t tell that his name was widely known in the media.
 The reasons were his exceptional modesty, desire to remain in the shadows and absolute lack of conflict.
 Meanwhile, Yuri Fedorovich is a two-time world champion among seniors, a multiple European champion in the national team of Russian seniors, a champion of Russia among seniors and one of the strongest masters of the RSFSR in the 70s, when he lived in distant Magadan.
 We were acquainted with Yuri Fedorovich a long time ago, but seniors chess brought us together.
 We made friends, lived together in hotels, analyzed, communicated and empathized.
 He was erudite, and principled, he loved chess selflessly.